KTamas03/python-api-challenge/README.md

 Output Folder:
 - File: cities.csv
   - Contains: list of cities with longitude, latitude, max temp, humidity, cloudiness, wind speed, country and date.
+- Files: Fig1.png, Fig2.png, Fig3.png, Fig4.png
+  - Contains picture files of the 4 scatter plots listed above.

 **Part 2: VacationPy**
 Python script to create map visualisations, to assist in planning future vacations.

+Tools/Libraries Imported:
+- hvplot.pandas library: used for creating interactive plots using hvplot function
+- pandas library: used for data manipulation and analysis
+- requests library: for making HTTP requests so can interact with APIs and fetch data from web servers
+- pathlib.Path: from pathlib module, simplifies the process of working with file paths

-- geoViews Python library
+ Python Script:
-- Geoapify API
-- python script - VacationPy.ipynb
+- File: VacationPy.ipynb
+- Purpose:
+  - Import Libraries and Load the Weather and Coordinates Data
+  - Create a map that displays a point for every city in the city_data_df DataFrame.
+The size of the point should be the humidity in each city.
+  - Narrow down the city_data_df DataFrame to find your ideal weather condition
+  - Create a new DataFrame called hotel_df
+  - For each city, use the Geoapify API to find the first hotel located within 10,000 metres of your coordinates
+  - Add the hotel name and the country as additional information in the hover message for each city in the map

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Request API keys from:
+1. Request API keys from:
   - OpenWeatherMap (https://openweathermap.org/api)
   - Geoapify (https://www.geoapify.com/)
   - need to save API keys in py file saved same folder location as VacationPy.ipynb and WeatherPy.ipynb files.

+2. Open Anaconda prompt.
+  a.
+Activate dev enviroment, type: 'conda activate dev'
+  b.
+Navigate to folder location of python scripts VacationPy.ipynb and WeatherPy.ipynb
+  c.
+Open Jupyter Notebook, type: 'Jupyter Notebook'

 ## Installing
 Installation instructions.
 mention which libraries were installed, not how...